-6. Conclusion
+6 Conclusion

 As limnogeological and varve studies proceed, new techniques for sediment analysis develop.
 Thus, previous studies can be improved by reinvestigation.
 However, many of the previously studied sediment cores are not available for analysis anymore.
 We expect such cases to happen more frequently in the future.
-Rarely, the rather time-consuming and expensive chronological studies, especially if the counting of varves is involved, will be funded a second time.
-This increases the need for finding best ways to adapt varve chronologies obtained during previous studies and to transfer them efficiently and precisely to new sediment cores.
+Rarely will the rather time-consuming and expensive chronological studies be funded a second time, especially if the counting of varves is involved.
+This increases the need for finding the best ways to adapt varve chronologies obtained during previous studies and to transfer them efficiently and precisely to new sediment cores.

 For the well-dated Holzmaar record, we tested three different approaches for the integration of varve counting and radiocarbon dating using Bayesian modelling and applied them to the new composite profile from Holzmaar (HZM19).
 We conclude that all models result in accurate and precise age estimations.
 However, with higher dating density and more prior settings used to adjust Bacon model runs, the model output is enhanced.
 This is confirmed by results of Model D, which improved and corrected the age estimations considerably.
-In contrast, Models B and C show nearly no improvement compared to VT-99 just like the output of Model A without varve integration.
+In contrast, Models B and C show nearly no improvement compared to VT-99, just like the output of Model A without varve integration.

 Multiple varve counting is still one of the best approaches of building a reliable chronology for lacustrine sediment archives.
-However, the occurrence of hiati or errors in varve counts lead to larger uncertainties with increasing depth that need to be corrected by using independent dating techniques.
-Therefore, if varve and radiocarbon data are available, like it is the case for Holzmaar, the transfer of both to form a new and integrating chronology is the best option.
+However, the occurrence of hiatuses or errors in varve counts lead to larger uncertainties with increasing depth that need to be corrected by using independent dating techniques.
+Therefore, if varve and radiocarbon data are available, as is the case for Holzmaar, the transfer of both to form a new and integrated chronology is the best option.

-For this study of varve integration, we use Bacon.
-The parameter adjustment of Bacon is complex and especially beginners have problems to understand each single parameter and the effect it has on model results.
-We compare different models and settings, which helps to decide selecting the best suited approach and to consider the parameters that have to be adjusted.
-Afterall, we suggest to increase the independent dating density and to adjust prior settings as detailed as possible to gain a more precise chronology for the varve-integration attempt.
+We use Bacon for this study of varve integration.
+The parameter adjustment of Bacon is complex and beginners in particular have problems understanding each single parameter and the effect it has on model results.
+We compare different models and settings, which helps when selecting the bestsuited approach and considering the parameters that have to be adjusted.
+We suggest increasing the independent dating density and adjusting prior settings in as detailed a manner as possible to gain a more precise chronology for the varve integration attempt.

-Optimizing the Holzmaar chronology is the first step in order to provide a precise and robust agedepth model for upcoming and high-resolution multi-proxy investigations to unveil all the environmental details recorded by the varved sediment archive of Holzmaar.
+Optimizing the Holzmaar chronology is the first step in order to provide a precise and robust age-depth model for upcoming and high-resolution multi-proxy investigations to unveil all the environmental details recorded by the varved sediment archive of Holzmaar.